mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/code_style_guide/javascript/index.md

 ### Function declarations

-Where possible, use the `function` declaration to define functions over function expressions:
+Where possible, use the `function` declaration to define functions over function expressions.

 Here is the recommended way to declare a function: